blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ## Abilities
 When performing actions, the keeper may call for ability checks.
 These are the abilities used.

-- Strength(STR): Lift, climb, carry(6lb per score), grapple, throw, punch, and perform tasks that require brute force.
+- Strength(STR): Lift, climb, carry(6lb times score), grapple, throw, punch, and perform tasks that require brute force.
 - Dexterity(DEX): Sprint, jump, duck, dodge, sneak, and perform acrobatic Techniques.
 - Constitution(CON): Resist the effects of poison, toxins, fatigue, and illness.
 Determines your maximum hit points.
 - Intelligence(INT): Process, calculate, remember, and reason through complex information.